MrWhosHack/Universal-Plugin-Manager-With-NotePad-/DEVELOPER_AGREEMENT.md

 # Developer Agreement

-This Agreement governs the use of developer access and keys for creating plugins for Notepad++ Professional.
+This Agreement governs the use of developer access and keys for creating plugins for Universal Plugin Manager With NotePad++.

 ## 1. Access
 - Developer keys (if issued) are personal, non-transferable, and revocable at any time.